 Should you use landscape fabric?
 What causes it to fail?
 Are there any alternatives to a synthetic weed barrier?
 What should be considered as a long term solution?

 Landscape or weed fabrics create an impassible barrier that stops the upwards growth of plants from underneath.
 So the soft stems and leaves get trapped beneath.
-For this barrier to work properly though, an application of mulch is needed.
-This helps to hold the fabric in place, blocking out the sunlight and suppressing growth.
-As a short term solution for reclaiming a weedy bed, the fabric can help you out.
+When used in a home landscape though, an application of mulch is commonly placed on top.
+The mulch holds the fabric in place, blocks out the sunlight and further suppresses growth.
+Aesthetically, it looks nice.
+And as a short term solution for reclaiming a weedy bed, the fabric can help out.

 WHEN LANDSCAPE FABRICS MAKE SENSE: